somerville-cambridge-tenants-union/sctu.net/README.md

 ## Development

 1. Ensure your AWS keys are properly exported into your environment
-2. Run `make` to build a Docker image that contains a planfile for terraform
+2. Run `make plan` to build a Docker image that contains a planfile for terraform
 3. Run `make apply` to apply the configuration to AWS